 In recent years, he has worked primarily in the field of university sites and campuses, including the transformation of the Randwick Academic Health Science Centre Sydney, the Delft University of Technology and Science Park Amsterdam.
 For the latter, he devised the urban plan together with KCAP, and acted as supervisor of the project for several years.
 At present, Bart is supervisor of the TU Delft campus and Science Park Amsterdam.

 Bart was a visiting lecturer at, amongst others, the TU Berlin, ETH Zurich, Academy of Architecture (Amsterdam/ Rotterdam), Utrecht School of the Arts, Fuse Öresund Talk, Malmö, the International Landscape Master, Milan, TU Dresden, University of Edinburgh, University of New South Wales, Sydney and University of California, Berkeley.
 He was also a member of the Beirat Tempelhof, an advisory committee for the development of the former Tempelhof Airport in Berlin and adjunct professor at the RMIT University in Melbourne (AU) and Professor in Practice at the University of Pennsylvania Stuart Weitzman School of Design (2019 - 2020).
-Bart is currently visiting lecturer at the Technische Hochschule OWL in Detmold (DE) and Professor in Practice at the University of Pennsylvania Stuart Weitzman School of Design.
+Bart is currently visiting lecturer at the Technische Hochschule OWL in Detmold (DE) and the Harvard University Graduate School of Design (US).